BenOsborn/GTA-Auto-Better/README.md

 Created by Ben Osborn

 A program which can automatically bet on horses featured in the GTA casino horse betting minigame.
+It selects the horse with the best chance of winning and max bets on it, and will repeat this cycle indefinitely.
 Created for educational purposes only.

 Usage:
 - Load GTA at 1080p resolution on your main monitor